 What our data has shown is that although both current participants’ narratives suggest that they engage in cultural learning, even though to different degrees and at different degrees of reflection and intercultural communicative competence, they both lack a framework of reference that would allow for a less fixed and static conception of culture and of subjectivity.

 Taking the notions of TTC as the basis for a more reflected view of culture and subjectivity, one can conclude that formal cultural learning ought to start long before students may or may not participate in SA.
-To begin with, it is important to differentiate the notion of culture early on, so as to overcome the idea that cultures are national cultures and linked to one language.
+To begin with, it is important to differentiate the notion of culture early on, so as to overcome the widespread idea that cultures are national cultures and linked to one language.
 Common-sense notions of culture, and the nexus of “target language,” “target culture,” and “target language speaker mentality”—all of which are highly problematic notions—need to be deconstructed and critically investigated in language programs at university.
 The goal of cultural learning is all too often interpreted according to this simplistic equation, resulting in an imagined ideal native-speaker-culture that students wish to participate in or belong to, and that they contrast with their own culture and language.
 As part of this reflexive practice, instructors may also want to address the theme of stereotypes; however, not with the goal to eradicate them or substitute them with the truth, but rather to examine “how stereotypes are created and co-constructed and what they tell us about the people who resort to them” (Dervin, 2012, p.
 187), which may also involve reflections on the notion of subjectivity.

 Sensitizing students to the complexities of culture and subjectivity is possible at all stages of their language education.
-Similar to what Firth and Wagner (1997) called the deficit model that underlies traditional education in language learning, we propose to focus on our students’ experience in a multitude of different cultures (defined as discourse communities, cf. Kramsch 1998, p.
-10), for example, at home, school, with their peers, etc. Once they understand that they do indeed participate in a multitude of different cultures (with or without having traveled abroad), it is possible to disentangle common-sense notions of culture, language and identity, and to empower students to reflect on their own cultural experiences (i.e., view them not as lacking cultural knowledge about the Other, but as experienced cultural participants) in a multilingual and multicultural world.
+Similar to what Firth and Wagner (1997) called the deficit model that underlies traditional education in language learning, we propose to focus on our students’ experience in a multitude of different cultures (defined as discourse communities, see Kramsch, 1998, p.
+10), for example, at home, school, with their peers, etc. Once they understand that they do indeed participate in a multitude of different cultures (with or without having traveled abroad), it is possible to disentangle common-sense notions of culture, language and identity, and to help students to reflect on their own cultural experiences (i.e., view them not as lacking cultural knowledge about the Other, but as experienced cultural participants) in a multilingual and multicultural world.
 TTC, we argue, can be developed through tasks and modules aimed at reflecting on culture, self, and language in a multilingual world.
-If students are to overcome simplistic common-sense notions of culture, it seems pivotal to us that language programs ought to include modules and possibly courses that focus on language and subjectivity, and multilingualism and subjectivity, perhaps through experiential learning designs that combine reflection and action.
-Designing courses and modules for language programs can include cultural reflections from the outset, which focus on the students’ prior experience with multiple discourse communities, as well as with discourse communities in German-speaking environments.
+If students are to overcome simplistic common-sense notions of culture, it seems pivotal to us that language programs include modules and possibly courses that focus on language and subjectivity, and multilingualism and subjectivity, perhaps through experiential learning designs that combine reflection and action.
+Designing courses and modules for language programs can include cultural reflections from the outset, which focus on the students’ prior experience with multiple discourse communities, as well as with discourse communities in other language environments.